-The Company's Board of Directors has set up an internal committee to provide advice and proposals on (i) the compensation of directors and senior management, (ii) the appointment/replacement of independent directors and (iii) the evaluation of the size and composition of the Board itself, whilst also approving provisions for this committee's operation.
+The Board of Directors has set up an internal Remuneration and Appointments Committee, assigning the task of providing advice and proposals on (i) the compensation of Directors and senior management, (ii) the appointment/replacement of independent directors and (iii) the assessment of the size and composition of the Board itself, whilst also approving provisions for this committee's operation.
+The provisions are available on the Company website www.prysmiangroup.com under Investor Relations/Corporate Governance/Committees.
+In addition to the duties mentioned, the Board has also assigned the Remuneration and Appointments Committee the function of supervising sustainability issues linked to the Company's doing business and its interactions with all the stakeholders.

-Composition and operation of the Remuneration and Appointments Committee (pursuant to Article 123-bis, paragraph 2 letter d) TUF)
+Composition and operation of the Remuneration and Appointments Committee (pursuant to Article 123-bis, paragraph 2, letter d), TUF)

-The Board of Directors has appointed the following Directors as members of the Remuneration and Appointments Committee:
+The Board of Directors appointed the following Directors as members of the Remuneration and Appointments Committee:

-- Claudio De Conto, independent non-executive director pursuant to the Code and TUF: - Giulio Del Ninno, independent non-executive director pursuant to the Code and TUF: - Massimo Tononi, independent non-executive director pursuant to TUF;
+- Claudio De Conto, independent non-executive director pursuant to the Code and TUF: - Giovanni Tamburi, independent non-executive director pursuant to the Code and TUF: - Massimo Tononi, independent non-executive director pursuant to TUF;